dagherlab/UKB_RAP/README.md

 this script is implemented in beluga. make sure you've installed dxpy using pip and login to your UKB-RAP account

+# for dx
+## it can be installed as described here https://documentation.dnanexus.com/downloads
+# do this if your dx command doesnt work well
+export PATH="$HOME/.local/bin:$PATH"

 # WHAT DID THE SCRIPTS DO
 1. create a docker image for Gauchian pipeline - build_docker.sh and Dockerfile.
 2. find data on UKB-RAP and overlap sample IDs with samples of interest - GBA_pipeline.part1.sh